fkuhl/pm-http-server/README.md

 ## URL = "/member/delete"
 request is  {"id":<id of Member to delete>}
-response is NOTFOUND if ID not found, or deleted Member
+response is NOTFOUND if ID not found, or ID of deleted Member

+## URL = "/member/drop"
+request is  {} (needs to be not just nothing ) response is mere happiness